sbassong/shopify-crud-challenge/README.md

     ```sh
     sequelize db:migrate
     ```
-1.  *recommended*: Run the following to seed the database with some initial products/items already set up in the `seeders/20220113010356-products.js` file
+1.  *Recommended*: Run the following to seed the database with some initial products/items already set up in the `seeders/20220113010356-products.js` file

     *Feel free to modify the products or add your own, following the Item model guidelines*